CastielJ/reconnaissance-framework/README.md

-# OSINT Framework (v.2.1.0)
+# Reconnaissance Framework (v.2.1.0)

-An automated OSINT (Open Source Intelligence) framework written in Bash.
+An automated reconnaissance framework written in Bash.
-This script helps gather reconnaissance data on a target domain using popular security and OSINT tools.
+This script helps gather reconnaissance data on a target domain using popular security and reconnaissance tools.

 ## Features